-The AD54151 is a CMOS, 12-bit, dual-channel, current output digital-to-analog converter.
+The AD54151 is a CMOS, 12-bit, dual-channel, current output digital-to-analog converter (DAC).
 This device operates from a 2.5 V to 5.5 V power supply, making it suited to battery-powered applications and other applications.
-As a result of being manufactured on a CMOS submicron process, this part offers excellent 4-quadrant multiplication characteristics, with large-signal multiplying bandwidths of 10 MHz.
+As a result of being manufactured on a CMOS submicron process, this device offers excellent 4-quadrant multiplication characteristics with large signal multiplying bandwidths of 10 MHz.

-The applied external reference input voltage (V{REF}) determines the full-scale output current.
-An integrated feedback resistor (R{FB}) provides temperature tracking and full-scale voltage output when combined with an external current-to-voltage precision amplifier.
+The applied external reference input voltage (VREF) determines the full-scale output current.
+An integrated feedback resistor (RFB) provides temperature tracking and full-scale voltage output when combined with an external current to voltage precision amplifier.
 In addition, this device contains the 4-quadrant resistors necessary for bipolar operation and other configuration modes.